 - Duties connected with collective bargaining – for example, on terms and conditions of employment, redundancy, allocation of work

 - Taking part in a negotiation or consultation process – including meeting and corresponding with managers, and informing union members of progress and outcomes

 - Attending a disciplinary or grievance hearing, with trade unions, including allowing reasonable time to prepare

 - Attending training for the trade union representative role

 - Discussing internal union matters dealing with internal administration of the union – for example, answering union correspondence meetings other than as part of the negotiating or consultation process

 Trade Union Representatives

-The Council recognises three Trade Unions for the purposes of Collective Bargaining.
+The Council recognises two Trade Unions for the purposes of Collective Bargaining.